sungheeyun/sungheeyun.github.io/_pages/about.md

 provide policy and technology recommendations by understanding and having differentiated insight into technology, industry, business, and markets.

+As the Leader of <a href="https://k-privateai.github.io/">Silicon Valley Privacy Preserving AI Forum (K-PAI)</a>, I foster collaboration between industry leaders, researchers, and policymakers to advance responsible AI technologies and establish ethical frameworks for AI deployment across critical sectors including healthcare, finance, and biotechnology.
+K-PAI serves as a vital bridge connecting cutting-edge AI research with real-world applications, where my experience at companies like Erudio Bio, Gauss Labs, Amazon, and Samsung provides unique insights into the practical challenges of implementing secure and trustworthy AI solutions at scale.
+Through K-PAI's seminars, workshops, and policy discussions, I work to ensure that as AI systems become more pervasive, they are built with responsible design principles that balance innovation with societal benefits, particularly addressing the complex regulatory landscapes across the US, Europe, and Asia-Pacific regions where different technological standards and cultural expectations around AI governance create both challenges and opportunities for sustainable AI development that serves humanity's long-term interests.

 As a
 <a href="https://www.salzburgglobal.org/news/latest-news/article/introducing-the-second-cohort-of-the-kfas-salzburg-global-leadership-initiative">KFAS-Salzburg Global Leadership Initiative Fellow</a>,